Title of statistical activity: Air transport

 15.4.
 Coherence - internal The extent to which statistics are consistent within a given data set.

-Total time of filling in reports of statistical actions, working days: 1.2
+Total time of filling in reports of statistical activity, working days: 1.2

 Average time of filling in the reports, hours per report: